Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 15 Agustus 2025 17.32.18 UTC
+- WIB: Jumat, 15 Agustus 2025 18.24.24 UTC
-- WITA: Jumat, 15 Agustus 2025 18.32.18 UTC
+- WITA: Jumat, 15 Agustus 2025 19.24.24 UTC
-- WIT: Jumat, 15 Agustus 2025 19.32.18 UTC
+- WIT: Jumat, 15 Agustus 2025 20.24.24 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: technology
+Kategori: inspirational